-Force them into things.
+14. Don’t force them into things.

 It’s good to be proactive and make suggestions, but don’t make them feel obliged to do anything that they don’t feel like doing.

+It’s probably going to be quite a while before your friend is ready to meet someone new.
 If they ask for a set-up in the early days, don’t do it.
 It’s best for them to find a rebound relationship all by themselves.

 If you do have someone in mind for them, wait until you’re sure that they’re truly ready to move on before introducing the two of them.

 Usually, people start dating again before they’re actually ready for it.
 This is why rebound relationships happen, and they aren’t meant to last.

 The first person your friend dates after the breakup probably isn’t going to be their happily ever after love.
 They’ll probably still have feelings for their ex and won’t be in the right headspace for a new relationship.